section-engineering-education/engineering-education/content/articles/applet-programming-in-java/index.md

 5.  **DISPLAY/ PAINT**- this occurs once the output operations are to be performed on the screen. it is invoked once the applet once to repaint itself or after the start state start ().

-### Differences between an applet and a java stand alone application
+### Differences between an applet and a Java stand alone application

-Applets and standalone applications are java programs but they still differ because an applet completes slight tasks in the internet.
+Applets and standalone applications are Java programs but they still differ because an applet completes slight tasks in the internet.
 An applet is not a full featured application.
 The differences are as stated.

 •   An applet does not use the main () method to start its code execution.